 If your account is terminated, you’ll need to find a new payment processor fast.
 Unfortunately, this will likely be a challenge, as your company might be listed in the terminated merchant file (TMF), also known as the MATCH (Member Alert to Control High-Risk) list, maintained by MasterCard to easily identify high-risk merchants to other payment processors.

-T1 Payments specializes in high-risk businesses and is your best defense against having your merchant account terminated or frozen unexpectedly.
+T1 Payments specializes in high-risk businesses ranging from CBD/Hemp to Vape and MLMs and is your best defense against having your merchant account terminated or frozen unexpectedly.
 T1 Payments may be able to help you get back to business fast and stay in business after your account has been terminated, with services like chargeback prevention and fraud protection.
-T1 provides flat fee merchant accounts and offers comprehensive account monitoring, reporting and support to help high-risk merchants mitigate chargebacks, fraud and other business risks.
+T1 provides flat fee merchant accounts and offers comprehensive account monitoring, reporting and support to help high-risk merchants mitigate chargebacks, fraud, and other business risks.
 Our customer support team members are the best in the business and available 24/7.

 It’s important to work with a processor who puts your needs firsts and has your company staying online and processing for customers, as a priority.
 Don’t make the mistake of signing up for a merchant account with a third-party processor that doesn’t do business with your industry – you may get away with it for awhile, but sooner or later your account will almost certainly be frozen or closed.